kbehyar/School_District_Analysis/README.md

 ### Summary:

-By omitting Thomas high school's 9th grade scores from our data, the results
+By omitting Thomas high school's 9th grade scores from our data, the updated results only saw minor changes in their averages and passing percentages.